VOBREDIMET Design Framework

 Tweaking the OBREDIM to circular.

-This is the Design of our House (including other buildings) including the perspective of the Main System Energy (see The Permaculture Pathway).
+This is the Design of our House (including other buildings) from the perspective of the Main System Energy (see The Permaculture Pathway).
 The Design Framework is VOBREDIMET (Vision, Observation, Boundaries, Resources, Evaluation, Design, Implementation, Maintenance, (Re)Evaluation, and Tweaking).

 Designing a house and buildings is very much about Needs so I added that as a separate box in the graph although it would normally fall under Observation.
 I have named the Design box Tweak, as my aim here is to start from what has already been done until now (instead of trying to reconstruct the design process from 5 years back).
 So the result of this Design are the Tweaks that we need to do now.
 The original design process is described in the separate article about the House, which in this case falls under Observation.
 Let’s see how it works.